Engelika99/flatiron-phase-2-project/README.md

 # Fashionable In Any Weather

-Fashionable In Any Weather is a weather app that provides weather information to help you plan your fashionable outfits in advance.
+Fashionable In Any Weather is a weather app that provides weather information to help you plan your fashionable outfits in advance for you and/or child.

 ## Features